muratkeremozcan/obs/vaulto/other/Quotes.md

 -   if you're not upsetting anyone, you're not changing the status quo
 - -   one part of leadership is allowing others to do a worse job than you would
 -   leadership of creative people is mostly about enabling creative communication
+-   in danger of too violently agreeing with each other in the course of this conversation